 • The acquisition of information on a range of health issues that are relevant to their age, maturity and understanding including emotional health and well-being, relationships, diet and exercise and safety.

 • The development of emotional and social skills including skills for learning, achieving, managing change and looking after health.

 • The exploration and clarification of values, including British values, and beliefs including respect, morality and an understanding of cultural diversity.

 At Heather Avenue we utilise the SEAL resources to support our teaching of PSHE.

-Our curriculum Policy is available for further information if required.
-Please see school secretary.
+Our Curriculum Policy is available for further information if required.
+Please see the school secretary.

 All classes learn through a new topic each term.
 The teachers plan each new theme ensuring coverage of learning identified as part of the Early Year Foundation Stage, in relation to stage and the interests of the children in Reception or in line with our school curriculum maps, which are based on the 2014 National Curriculum for children in years one and two.